balena-io/docs/pages/learn/develop/dockerfile.md

 There are cases when you would need a higher granularity of control when specifying build instructions for different devices and architectures than a single Dockerfile template can provide.
 An example of this would be when different configuration or installation files are required for each architecture or device.

-When deploying an application, the balenaCloud build servers or the balena CLI tool (depending on the deployment method used) look at all available Dockerfiles and build the appropriate image using the following order of preference:
+When deploying a fleet, the balenaCloud build servers or the balena CLI tool (depending on the deployment method used) look at all available Dockerfiles and build the appropriate image using the following order of preference:

 * Dockerfile.\<device-type>
 * Dockerfile.\<arch>
 * Dockerfile.template

 As an example, let's say you have two Dockerfiles available, `Dockerfile.raspberrypi3` and `Dockerfile.template`.
-Whenever you publish the application to balenaCloud, if the `device-type` is a Raspberry Pi 3, `Dockerfile.raspberrypi3` will be selected as an exact match and for all other devices the builder will automatically select `Dockerfile.template`.
+Whenever you publish the application to balenaCloud, if the fleet `device-type` is a Raspberry Pi 3, `Dockerfile.raspberrypi3` will be selected as an exact match and for all other devices the builder will automatically select `Dockerfile.template`.

 Note that this feature works with the following commands: `git push`, `balena push`, `balena build`, and `balena deploy`.

 ## Node applications

-{{ $names.company.upper }} supports [Node.js][node] natively using the [package.json][package]
-file located in the root of the repository to determine how to build and execute node applications.
+{{ $names.company.upper }} supports [Node.js][node] natively using the [package.json][package] file located in the root of the repository to determine how to build and execute node applications.

-When you push your code to your application's git endpoint the deploy server generates a [container][container] for the environment your device operates in, deploys your code to it and runs `npm install` to resolve [npm][npm] dependencies, reporting progress to your terminal as it goes.
+When you push your code to your fleet, the build server generates a [container][container] for the environment your device operates in, deploys your code to it and runs `npm install` to resolve [npm][npm] dependencies, reporting progress to your terminal as it goes.

 If the build executes successfully the container is shipped over to your device where the supervisor runs it in place of any previously running containers, using `npm start` to execute your code (note that if no start script is specified, it defaults to running `node server.js`.)

 ### Node.js Example

 A good example of this is the [text-to-speech][text-to-speech] application - here's its `package.json` file*:

 ```JSON
 {